-- · "Quiet Hours" violation
+- "Quiet Hours" violation

 - · "Visitation Hours" violation

 - · Minor property damage

 - · Smoking or tobacco use

 - · Burning objects

 - · Failure to comply with university officials

 - · Profanity and obscenity

 Level 2: For serious issues or persistent issues, students will be put on Student Life Probation for a specific time.
-Probation typically requires extra responsibilities, restrictions, and/or limited suspension which will be listed clearly to the student.
+Probation typically requires extra responsibilities, restrictions, and/or limited suspension which will be listed clearly to the student (this can include up to 10hrs of community service).
 One does not have to be put on warning before being issued probation.
 Violations include, but are not limited to, the following examples:

 - · Sexual misconduct

 - Cohabitation

 - · Pornography

 - · Alcohol policy violation

-- Intoxication or drunkenness
+- · Intoxication or drunkenness

 - · Intentional misuse of safety equipment or personnel

-- Intentional furnishing of false information
+- · Intentional furnishing of false information

 - · Petty theft

-- · Repeated Level 1 violations
+- · Repeated Level 1 and 2 violations

-- Forgery or unauthorized alteration of official documents
+- · Forgery or unauthorized alteration of official documents

-- Knowing presence violation at this level
+- · Knowing presence violation at this level